Novorossiya: Ethnicity

-According to the report of governor Shmidt, the ethnic composition of Kherson Governorate and the city of Odesa in 1851 was as follows:
+According to the report of governor Aleksandr Shmidt (ru), the ethnic composition of Kherson Governorate (which included the city of Odesa) in 1851 was as follows:

 Language

 With regard to language usage, Russian was commonly spoken in the cities and some outside areas, while Ukrainian generally predominated in rural areas, smaller towns, and villages.

 The 1897 All-Russian Empire Census statistics show that Ukrainian was the native language spoken by most of the population of Novorossiya, but with Russian and Yiddish languages dominating in most city areas.

 The 1897 All-Russian Empire Census statistics:

 List of founded cities

 Many of the cities that were founded (most of these cities were expansions of older settlements) during the imperial period are major cities today.

-Imperial Russian regiments were used to build these cities, at the expense of hundreds of soldiers’ lives.
+Imperial Russian regiments were used to build these cities, at the expense of hundreds of soldiers' lives.